xavidop/genkitx-github/README.md

 For more detailed examples and the explanation of other functionalities, refer to the [official Genkit documentation](https://firebase.google.com/docs/genkit/get-started).

+## Supported models

+This plugins supports all currently **Chat/Completition** available models from Github Models.

+Still in progress:
+1. Embedding models
+2. Support for image input/output models

 ## Contributing

 Want to contribute to the project?
 That's awesome!
 Head over to our [Contribution Guidelines](https://github.com/xavidop/genkitx-github/blob/main/CONTRIBUTING.md).